Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 What do you think about Microsoft and C# versus the merits of Swift?

 Why are strings passed by value?
-(Score:1)
+(Score:2, Interesting)

 Strings are immutable pass-by-reference objects in most modern languages.
 Why did you make this decision?